Application Preparation and Submittal Staff Review, Planning Commission, and City Council Zoning Conditions Fees

 This meeting must take place at least thirty (30) days after the application submittal date and the application must not have outstanding technical documents required.
 Applicants must invite owners and tenants of all parcels within 1,000 feet of the rezoning site.
 See the first neighborhood meeting section above for timing and content requirements for mailed notices.
 A report from the meeting is required to be submitted to the City at least ten (10) days prior to the request's first Planning Commission appearance and must include at a minimum:

-- A list of persons in attendance at the meeting
+- A list of persons in attendance at the meeting; and,

 Additionally, any person attending the second neighborhood meeting may submit written comments to the Planning and Development Department.
 However, the written comments must be received at least 10 days prior to the request's first Planning Commission appearance to be included in the Planning Commission agenda packet.